hassanzouhar/doomsday-machine/README.md

 - N"
 ```

+Did they do the same to you?
+Who names their shit "Doomsday Machine Club"??
+It sounds cringy and also intense..

-That's pretty wild, right?
-They're talking about a "Doomsday Machine Club," which sounds intense but also kind of thrilling.
-Here I am, just a regular guy who likes to think about big questions, and suddenly I've got this opportunity to maybe do something meaningful.
+Anyway... here I am, just a regular guy who likes to think about big questions, and suddenly I've got this opportunity to maybe do something meaningful, or end the world...??
 Do I stick with what’s familiar, or take this leap into the unknown?

-Yeah... so...
+Fuck it, I always lived by "If you cant dodge it, ram it"

+So...
 I opened that link on my phone, and I swear, ALL my stuff started to upgrade, laptop, desktop, everything.
 They were already in there, ready.
 Just waiting.

 Since you are here now, you got the same piece of paper.
 I left this message for you, I will try to contact you again soon.
 I can't really tell you anything now, except trust no one, I mean it.
 NO ONE.